IsabelaPO/Information-Visualization/VI-20/README.md

 4. **Between Amazon and Netflix, which one has more highly-rated shows (imdb_score > 7.5)?**

-5. **In which platforms is it possible to watch Tarzan and Tarzan related content?**
+5. **What are the streaming platforms where it is possible to watch Tarzan?**